Convert PDF to PSD Using GroupDocs.Conversion for Java

 </dependencies>

-.
-If you’re not using Maven, download the JAR file from the GroupDocs website and include it in your project’s build path.
+If you’re not using Maven, download the JAR file from the GroupDocs website and add it to your project’s build path.

 License Acquisition Steps